Bookclubbers without boundaries in Nelson, New Zealand

 The lives of a London couple unravel after the wife survives a train derailment and notices a man following her.

 ☁ “The tension builds slowly in this well-written, thought-provoking novel.
 Can we really rely on our narrator?
 There are many gaps and questions left unanswered in this book which adds to the mysterious allure for me.
-The worsening mental stability of Ann tightens the tension even more and the unexplained ending had me pondering for days – proof to me of a good book!” – Jo
+The worsening mental stability of Ann tightens the tension even more and the unexpected ending had me pondering for days – proof to me of a good book!” – Jo

 —–